-In this manual, the term "select" is used to describe these actions.
+In this manual, the term "select" is used to describe these actions

-- Touching an item on the screen (for touchscreen devices only). - Using the arrow keys to highlight a menu item, and then pressing SELECT (for hard key devices only). - Pressing a key, such as SELECT or MENU.
+- Using the arrow keys to highlight a menu item, and then pressing SELECT (for hard key devices only). - · Pressing a key, such as SELECT or MENU.

 When you are instructed to select multiple items in a series, small arrows appear in the text.
-For example, "select Menu > Add," indicates that you need to select the Menu item or hard key and then select the Add item.
+For example, "select MENU >

+Add," indicates that you need to select the MENU item or hard key and then select the Add item.